-Dark chocolate, black mission figs, coconut oil, and hemp seeds make up these wonderful chocolate-dipped hemp seed figs. Healthy, easy, vegan, and fruity.
+Chocolate Dipped Hemp Seed Figs!
+Dark chocolate, black mission figs, coconut oil, and hemp seeds make up these wonderful chocolate sweet treats.
+Healthy, easy, vegan, and fruity.
 Gluten-free, dairy-free, paleo, and vegan.

-Chocolate dipped hemp seed figs are the best way I can sum up dessert balance.
+Chocolate-dipped hemp seed figs are the best way I can sum up dessert balance.
 You have a mix of decadence and a mix of healthy with a boost of nutrients and fiber.
-Yummy fruit dipped in luscious chocolate and then dipped in superfood crunch.
+Yummy fruit is dipped in luscious chocolate and then dipped in superfood crunch.